 Research has confirmed that nasal irrigation with a saline solution with more salt content significantly lessens allergy symptoms and the need for medications.

-The research was conducted on 220 children with allergic rhinitis to grass pollen – commonly known as hayfever – who were between five and nine years old.
-The children were randomized into three groups.
+The research, from Italy’s University of Milan, was conducted on 220 children with allergic rhinitis to grass pollen .
+This is commonly known as hay fever.
+The children were between five and nine years old.
+They were randomized into three groups.
 One group of 80 children was given nasal irrigation twice a day using a normal saline solution.
 Another group of 80 children was administered nasal irrigation twice a day using a hypertonic saline solution (containing more salt).
 The last group of 60 children was given no nasal irrigation.